riot/riot.github.io/documentation.md

 ## Event handlers

 A function that deals with DOM events is called an "event handler".
 Event handlers are defined as follows:
-> Note: The default event handler will be called.
-Use e.preventDefault() to stop it.
+<aside class="note note--warning"> Note: The default event handler will be called.
+Use e.preventDefault() to stop it. </aside>

 ```html
 <login>